 - Provide a name and select the appropriate Cluster Override Type

-- Click on the newly created Cluster Override
+Click on the newly created Cluster Override or Edit icon to add/edit the required fields

 - Optionally Customer Labels and Custom Values are supported as a Placement type and can be used as a selector